 Fall is knocking on Austin’s door and local restaurants, bars and breweries are spinning out pints, plates and cones showcasing the season’s bounty.
 Get your fall fill with these 30 picks for local fall food and beverages.

 With autumn comes some of our favorite things: gorgeous patio weather, festival season, rich dishes and all things pumpkin.
-Explore the season’s bounty with this roundup of delectable edibles, from pints of fall craft beer to scoops of pumpkin-flavored ice cream.

 In a Bowl